Windscreen crack is latest Boeing Dreamliner mishap

 The latest mishap came just hours before ANA was due to launch its maiden service between Tokyo and San Jose, California with the Dreamliner.
 That flight was due to leave Tokyo at 0830 GMT, returning to Japan after a 90-minute turnaround in the United States.

-ANA and local rival Japan Airlines Co fly 24 of the 49 Dreamliners delivered to end-December.
+ANA and local rival Japan Airlines Co (9201.T) fly 24 of the 49 Dreamliners delivered to end-December.

 In India - where state-owned Air India has taken delivery of six Dreamliner jets and has more on order - a senior government official said there was concern about the recent glitches that have hit the new aircraft.
 He said the government was waiting for a safety report by the country's National Transportation Safety Board.